-"EMLP Management Agreement" means the management agreement dated effective September 1, 2024, as amended from time to time, between EMLP and Braemore, as manager.
+"EMLP Management Agreement" means the management agreement dated effective June 14, 2023, as amended September 1, 2024, and April 25, 2025, and as amended from time to time, between EMLP and Braemore, as manager.

 "EMLP Properties" has the meaning assigned to that term in Item 2.7 - Business of the Partnerships - Current Property Portfolio.